cklmercer/laravel-model-stash/README.md

 $permissions = cache('permissions')
 ```

-Get a specific instance using the instance's route key.
-(Your model's route key defaults to it's id)
+Get a specific instance using the instance's route key. _(Defaults to the model's id)_
 ```
 $permission = cache('permissions:1')
 ```